SUPERCILEX/personal-website/_posts/projects/2022-02-24-gnome-clipboard-history.md

 There's a lot going on, so let's break it down.

-First, you'll notice the implicit creation of IDs for our items.
-Since the log is append-only and we always read it in its entirety on start, we can infer globally unique IDs based the position of added entries.
+First, you'll notice the implicit creation of IDs for the two items.
+Since the log is append-only and always read in its entirety on start, globally unique IDs can be inferred based the position of added entries.

 Furthermore, because the log is append-only, deleting entries doesn't actually delete anything (that's where [compaction](#compaction) comes in).
-Instead, we simply mark the entry as having been deleted — in the exact same way as we mark an entry as being favorited.
-When parsing the log, deleted items are appended to the in-memory linked list and later deleted when we reach the delete operation.
+Instead, entries are simply marked as having been deleted — in the exact same way an entry is marked as being favorited.
+When parsing the log, deleted items are appended to the in-memory linked list and later deleted when the delete operation is reached.

 The IDs are monotonically increasing and stored in Little Endian because I expect most people to be using x86, thus saving some bit manipulation.
 I could have gotten a little fancier by using varints